 No person shall park or leave any vehicle, whether attended or unattended, in a designated parking area of Wenatchee Valley College, other than visitor parking, without a valid parking permit.

-NEW!
 Discounted Parking Permits for Electric or Hybrid Vehicles

 Wenatchee Valley College is offering discounted parking permits for WVC students and employees registering electric or hybrid vehicles.
 To qualify for the reduced parking permit, drivers need to bring their state-issued vehicle registration showing that they have a hybrid or electric vehicle.